 Matt and I have never really gone on a beach vacation together.
 We were in Europe two years ago and spent a few days in San Sebastian but rain changed our plans, so this was something we were really looking forward to.
 Speaking of rain, we got really lucky with the weather.
 It only sprinkled on two of the last few days we were there, but it’s not so bad when it’s still warm and beautiful.
 Plus, the aforementioned enchanting sunsets made up for it.

 We stayed at Matt’s parent’s spot at the Aston Kaanapali Resort, in west Maui.
 The quintessential view of pool and palms overlooking the ocean was such a treat to wake up to each morning and sip coffee while we read.
-I was not warned of the bird mayhem that happens each day when the sunset strikes.
+No one told me about the bird mayhem that happens each day when the sunset strikes.
 Anyone else creeped out by this?
 I really don’t like birds, however, I did find myself talking to them/trying to feed them french fries after a few days in– practicing aloha, I guess.

 It was such a relaxing, well-rounded week.
 R&R, sun, amazing food and drinks (I did end up having to tap out of tropical cocktails quite early on, but hey!
 They were great while they lasted.), and views– oh, the views!
 I’m no expert (I’ll need a few more trips, cc: Matt), but I do have to share a handful of things we did that I will need in my life again at some point.